blopker/alic/README.md

 - [ ] Get the app signed with an Apple Developer ID
 - [ ] Automatically update the app
 - [ ] Add support for different optimization levels
+- [ ] Add support for dropping directories

 ## Built With